Je'lon Hornbeak

-Je'lon Hornbeak (born May 1, 1994) is an American professional basketball player who most recently played for the Fort Wayne Mad Ants of the NBA G League.
-He played college basketball for Oklahoma and Monmouth.
+Je'lon Ajani Hornbeak (born May 1, 1994) is an American basketball coach and former player who is currently an assistant coach at his alma mater, Monmouth University.

 College career

+Oklahoma (2012–2014)

 Hornbeak was a four-star recruit out of Grace Prep and committed to Oklahoma.
 He played two seasons for the Sooners and was a part of two NCAA Tournament teams.
 Hornbeak averaged 5.1 points and 2.6 assists as a sophomore coming off the bench after starting most of his freshman year.

+Monmouth (2015-2017)

 After his sophomore season he transferred to Monmouth and sat out a season per NCAA regulations, undergoing surgery on his right foot in October 2014.

-On December 15, 2015 Hornbeak scored a season-high 18 points in an 83–68 upset of Georgetown.
-He was indefinitely suspended by coach King Rice for conduct detrimental to the team on January 2, 2016.
-Hornbeak returned to the lineup on January 12.
-He helped fill in for Deon Jones, who missed five games with a hand injury.
+On December 15, 2015, Hornbeak scored a season-high 18 points in an 83–68 upset of Georgetown.

+Hornbeak was indefinitely suspended by coach King Rice for conduct detrimental to the team on January 2, 2016.
+He returned to the lineup on January 12, helping fill in for Deon Jones, who missed five games with a hand injury.
 Hornbeak averaged 8.9 points per game as a redshirt junior, helping the team to a 28–8 record and NIT berth.
 As a senior, Hornbeak averaged 11.9 points, 4.3 rebounds, 1.8 assists and 1.5 steals per game.